 Our relocation consultant has done a tremendous job relocating all of our families from DesPlaines Gardens to their new homes throughout the City of Joliet, Will County, and even some out of state.
-We anticipate demolition to begin sometime this summer and completion of the new development, Water's Edge, sometime in the fall of 2017.
-All of our families from DesPlaines Gardens have the first right of refusal after the development is completed.
-The redeveloped site will become a mixed income family development.
+All of our families from DesPlaines Gardens had the first right of refusal after the development was completed.
+The redeveloped site is a mixed income family development.
 We are planning to build the remaining 54 units at our Liberty Meadows Estates site where we have additional land available.